Screening method. The difference between a regular ultrasound and screening. Explanation of screening for congenital hypothyroidism

 Ultrasound examination

-Third survey
+Third examination

 This type of diagnosis is carried out after the most suitable period is 32-34 weeks.
 It is worth noting that at this stage the blood is no longer examined for defects, but only ultrasound diagnostics are performed.

-Deviations from the norms
+Deviations from norms

 Conclusion